 Approved (non-mandatory) Practices Summary for Individual Stands

-YEAR STAND(S) PRACTICE
+YEAR AR STAND(S) ACRES PRIMARY TYPE PRACTICE

-No non-mandatory practices are schedu
+No non-mandatory practices are scheduled.

 General Description of Areas Identified on Your MFL Property

 Foresters combine areas of land with similar vegetative and non-vegetative characteristics for management purposes and call these areas "stands".
 The plan describes these stands and you can view the stands on the MFL map(s).
 Listed below are the descriptions of forest and non-forest areas on your MFL property.